8 Plus Skiing Tips That Will Help Any Skier

 4. How to Ski in Powder

-When skiing in the powder (deep snow), I suggest skiing with your skis closer together, because you will have more power this way, thus, making it easier to burst through the powder/deep snow.
+My fourth tip, is on skiing in the powder verses skiing on groomed trails.
+Now for first timers, and beginners, don’t worry about this, stick to your GROOMED trails.
+When skiing in the powder (deep snow), I suggest skiing with your skis closer together.
+Because, you will have more power this way, thus, making it easier to burst through the powder/deep snow.
 Now, on the east coast, “powder,” can be super heavy/wet instead of light/airy snow in the west.
-While on the other hand, skiing on groomed trails, you want to keep your skis farther apart, so it’s easier to transfer from edge to edge, and to make those nice carved turns.
+So, you will need more power and momentum to burst through the snow.

 5. How to Ski Moguls